 Notes:

 The algorithm is a superset of the single beam (method 2) algorithm.
-Additions are indicated in red.
+Additions are indicated in orange.

 The algorithm acts on power data on a ping by ping basis.
 It calculates power data from TS values using the following formula: